Lei Jin, PhD, MSc

 |Postdoctoral Fellow||National Jewish Health/University of Colorado Denver||Immunology|

-Dr. Jin’s lab researches lung dendritic cells (DCs) and human STING (stimulator of interferon genes).
-We use the mouse to model human diseases to dissect the in vivo mechanisms.
-We use primary human samples to confirm animal studies.
-Last, we are committed to translational research that can result in curative care.
+Dr. Jin’s lab researches (a) lung tolerance and inflammation; (b) common human MPYS (a.k.a STING) variants HAQ and AQ.
+We use mouse models to dissect the in vivo mechanisms.
+We use primary human samples to establish human relevance.
+We are committed to translational research that improves human health and medicine.

 - American Association of Immunologists

 - International Cytokine and Interferon Society